ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Descriptive chracter font for for heading / angle to home

-Support for APM

 Other changes

-Impelement more descriptive "help" test within confih.h
+Impelement more descriptive "help" text within confih.h

 ## GUI: ##